 Strictly spiritual meditation teachers:

 Meditation might not need to be spiritual, but it sometimes is spiritual anyway.
-And some of the meditation teachers you find will be very spiritual people.
+And you will find meditation teachers who are spiritual.
 These are the ones who will teach you more than the sheer mechanics of the practice.
 They will teach you the spiritual and philosophical aspects too.

 The at-the-gym teachers:

 You can find meditation teachers at some gyms.
-These guys tend to believe that the practice is just an exercise, like yoga and cardio.
+These guys tend to believe that the practice is just an exercise, like cardio.
 And they’re right, to a degree.
 It certainly is an exercise for the mind.

 These are the guys who will motivate you to meditate every day and to “train your mind”.
 They’re generally more positive and energetic than other meditation teachers, but they also tend to know less about the science and the philosophy of the practice.

 The “guru” style meditation teacher wants you to look up to them.
 They want to be revered.
 They are natural leaders who have absolute belief in themselves and in their ability to help you.
 And they can be incredibly inspiring.
 If you go with this type of teacher, just make sure they don’t step over the line.